william-wang-stu/MyBlog/source/_posts/c-reference-pointer.md

 {% note primary %}

-Reference is the same as pointer in essence.Both are the address,and the difference between both is that reference accesses the attribute by the symbol "." while pointer by the symbol "->".
+Reference is the same as pointer in essence.Both are the address,and the differences between both are the using rules.

 {% endnote %}